-Entries in the journal resemble an environment block in their syntax, however with fields that can include binary data.
+Entries in the journal resemble an environment block in their syntax but with fields that can include binary data.
 Primarily, fields are formatted UTF-8 text strings, and binary formatting is used only where formatting as UTF-8 text strings makes little sense.
 New fields may freely be defined by applications, but a few fields have special meaning.
 All fields with special meanings are optional.
-In some cases fields may appear more than once per entry.
+In some cases, fields may appear more than once per entry.

 User fields are fields that are directly passed from clients and stored in the journal.

 The human-readable message string for this entry.
 This is supposed to be the primary text shown to the user.
 It is usually not translated (but might be in some cases), and is not supposed to be parsed for meta data.

 A 128-bit message identifier ID for recognizing

 certain message types, if this is desirable.
 This should

 contain a 128-bit ID formatted as a lower-case hexadecimal

 string, without any separating dashes or suchlike.
 This is

 recommended to be a UUID-compatible ID, but this is not